davidgutierrezrubio/jmathanim/manual/07_AdvancedTopics/AdvancedTopics.md

 //...animation code that I want to preview
 ```

 The `disableAnimations()` and `enableAnimations()` methods allows to temporarily disable animations and frame generations.
-Updating and object creations are done, but the non essential parts, like drawing, writing to movie, or performing the animations is omitted, dramatically increasing speed.
+Updating and object creations are done, but the non-essential parts, like drawing, writing to movie, or performing the animations is omitted, dramatically increasing speed.
 You can also use this to generate a movie with only specific parts of the sketch.

 # Updaters